getreu/tp-note/docs/source/tpnote--manpage.md

 ---
 ```

+When Tp-Note triggers the next filename synchronisation, the filename
+extension of the note file will change to '`.rst`'.
+The above modification
-The above change only applies to the current note only.
+applies to the current note only.

-## Change the sort tag generation scheme
+## Change the sort tag character set

 *Sort tags* for new notes are generated with the '`[TMPL] *_filename`'
 templates and updated with the '`[TMPL] sync_filename`' template.

-By default, the
-characters '`_`', '`-`', _space_, '`\t`' and '`.`' are recognized as being part of
+By default, the characters '`_`', '`-`', _space_, '`\t`' and '`.`' are
-a *sort tag* when they appear at the beginning of a filename.
-This set of
+recognized as being part of a *sort tag* when they appear at the beginning of a
-characters can be modified with the '`[filename] sort_tag_chars`' configuration
+filename.
+This set of characters can be modified with the '`[filename]
-variable.
+sort_tag_chars`' configuration variable.
 In addition, one special character
 '`[filename] sort_tag_extra_separator`' (by default '`'`') is sometimes used as
 "end of sort tag marker" to avoid ambiguity.

-Note: the above templates and
-character sets must be matched carefully to prevent cyclic filename change!
+## Customize the filename synchronization scheme

+The filename synchronization scheme is fully customizable through _Tp-Note's
+filename templates_.
+To design such a custom scheme, start to set up your
+synchronization rules in the '`[tmpl] sync_filename`' template.
+Then adjust all
+'`[tmpl] *_filename`' templates to comply with these rules.
+In order to verify
+your design, check that the following holds for any sequential application of
+one '`[tmpl] *_filename`' template followed directly by the
+'`[tmpl] sync_filename`' template: The latter should never change the filename
+initially set up by any '`[tmpl] *_filename`' template.

+Secondly, make sure that the expression in '`[tmpl] sync_filename`' describing
+the filename's _sort tag_ e.g. '`{{ path | tag }}`' is always followed by a
+variable with the '`sanit(alpha=true)`' filter set, e.g.:

+    {{ path | tag }}{{ fm_title | sanit(alpha=true) }}

+The first expression guarantees, that it resolves only to characters defined in
+the '`[filename] sort_tag_chars`' set, while the second expression is known
+to not start with such a character.
+This way Tp-Note is able to separate
+_sort tags_ in filenames and avoids cyclic filename change.
+Or, in other words:
+the '`[tmpl] sync_filname`' template should always give the same result, even
+after repeated application.

-To debug your '`[TMPL] sync_filename`' template, create a test note file
+To debug your '`[tmpl] sync_filename`' template, create a test note file
-'`test.txt`' and invoke _Tp-Note_ with '`--debug trace`' and '`--batch`':
+'`test.txt`' and invoke Tp-Note with '`--debug trace`' and '`--batch`':

     tpnote --batch --debug trace test.txt